MetaMask/metamask-docs/docs/guide/snaps.md

 ### Install MetaMask Flask

-To interact with (your) Snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.
+To interact with (your) snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.

 Make sure to install Flask in a new browser profile or disable any existing installed versions of MetaMask.
 Running multiple instances of MetaMask in the same browser profile will break dapp interactions.